 By Amanda-Joy Lee

 Behind the forest of fake plants and shelves of books in the library lies the College and Career Center.
-Run by Ms. Tidball, the center’s goal is to help students find colleges that will suit them.
+Running the center, Ms. Tidball’s goal is to help students find colleges that will suit them.
 Alongside her expertise in colleges, Tidball also helps students perfect and find college applications as well as scholarships and jobs.

 “Ms. Tidball is great because she is extremely nice and will help you through anything,” Jaden Lewis, senior, said.
 “She helped me find my passion and what I want to study in college.
 She definitely made the difficulty of college easier.”